joseRey/exploratoryData/README.md

 ***

-This is not very much with the spirit of the class because I am not really documenting every step in producing maacs.rda.
+This is not very much in the spirit of the class because I am not really documenting every step in producing maacs.rda.
 However, I made it by combining columns from: